Water Experiences

 Primordial Waters: Aquatic Contact Improvisation

 Warm water.
-Music.
 Collective care.
 Permission to be exactly who you are.

 Move intuitively in bathwater-warm saltwater.
 Structured enough to feel safe, spacious enough to surprise yourself.
 Go underwater or stay on the surface.
 Slowness and stillness welcome.

 No experience needed.
 Nose plugs available.
-Sliding scale $30-40
+Reach out for sliding scale.

 “For me it awakened grace and exploration, a sort of rebirth into the experience of being embodied.”
 K.S.